zealous-tech/testrail-reporter/README.md

 To generate a report with [Vitest](https://vitest.dev/) or [Playwright](https://playwright.dev/) and upload it to [TestRail](https://www.testrail.com/), follow these steps:

 1. Add reporter to the config file
     - Vitest: Configure Vitest by adding the TestRail reporter as a reporter in your Vitest config file.
-Open your Vitest config file (e.g., `vitest.config.ts`) and add `'@zealteam/testrail-reporter'` into the `reporters` array.
+Open your Vitest config file (e.g., `vitest.config.js`) and add `'@zealteam/testrail-reporter'` into the `reporters` array.
 See below

-    ```typescript
+    ```javascript
     teardownTimeout: 200000,
     reporters: ['default', '@zealteam/testrail-reporter'],
     ```